Fally Ipupa: 2018–2019: Control and Accor Arena concert

 Recorded simultaneously with Tokooos since the end of 2016 and in preparation for his return to Congolese rumba, Ipupa released three promotional singles from his forthcoming fifth album, Control: "École", on 25 July 2018, "Canne à sucre" on 31 August 2018, and "Aime-moi" on 26 October 2018.
 Control was published on 2 November 2018.
 The album was mainly recorded in Ipupa's own studio, Tokooos Studio, and Studio Ndiaye in Kinshasa, with some finishing touches done in Parisian studios.
 It consisted of 31 songs, including the three previously released singles.
 Ipupa presented the record on the program Journal Afrique on TV5Monde a week after its release and announced a concert in Kinshasa on 30 November 2018.
-Control was a commercial success, debuting at No. 10 on the French iTunes chart and ranking No. 10 in the most downloaded albums in France, No. 105 in physical sales, and No. 74 in combined sales.
-"Canne à sucre" became the first Congolese song for a Kinshasa-based artist to enter SNEP's top 200 of the most downloaded singles in France, reaching No. 91.
-It also topped Music in Africa's list of "Top 5 Best Rumba Songs in 2018".
+Control was a commercial success and peaked at No. 74 in France and No. 58 on Belgium's Wallonia album chart.
+It received a 4× diamond certification from Africa Music & Charts.

 As had been his practice since 2015, Ipupa announced a summer world tour in 2019, which would cover the US, Zambia, South Africa, the Republic of the Congo, the DRC, and Australia.
 On 28 February 2020, Ipupa performed at the Accor Arena in Paris in front of 20,000 people.
 Due to the prohibition of several Congolese concerts on French territory arising from the specter of "serious disturbances to public order" precipitated by the belligerent Combatants, Didier Lallement, the prefect of Paris, passed a decree on 26 February 2020, banning all demonstrations in the vicinity of the arena, and established a security cordon around the venue.
 A few hours before the start of the concert, violence erupted around the Gare de Lyon by people accusing Ipupa of being too closely associated with the Congolese regime.
 Despite threats against Ipupa and the event, the concert sold out on the same day.